jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 Upload Video Files
 ***************************

 Before you can upload video files, the video upload feature must be enabled for the course.
 Your video administrator coordinates this task with the edX partner support team.
-See :ref:`Create YouTube Channels`.
+For more information, see :ref:`Create YouTube Channels`.

 #.
 Open the course in Studio.